 Video nuts will find wide-eyed glee in the ability to specify not only what resolution it films at, but also the framerate and, best of all, the bitrate, so you can record at quality far beyond the Apple defaults – great if you're filming lots of motion.

 Coming off like a grown-up take on Fuzzy Felt, Assembly earns its place in the best iPhone apps list by enabling user to easily create beautiful vector imagery without having to master Illustrator's tricksy ways.

 Rather than painstakingly creating your own vector shapes, you can dive into Assembly's library of over 1,000 basic shapes that you can then fit together to make larger designs, either over a plain backdrop or on top of a background image.

-It's a building-block approach to design that might sound a little simplistic, but it's been put together intelligently and with just enough tools to enable you to craft detailed images in minutes – perfect for creating designs when you're on the move.
+It's a building-block approach to design that might sound a little simplistic, but it's been put together intelligently and with just enough tools to enable you to craft detailed images in minutes, and is perfect for creating designs when you're on the move.